Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Examples
 <br>
 <pre class="cblock">
-M261 P1 A80 R10 B2 V"var.modbusData" ; (RepRapFirmware) Read registers 10 and 11 from Modbus station 80 via the first aux port and store the result in var.modbusData
+M261 P1 A80 R10 B2 V"modbusData" ; (RepRapFirmware) Read registers 10 and 11 from Modbus station 80 via the first aux port and store the result in var.modbusData
 </pre>